 Click on the button Create profile.

 Name the profile.
-Platform is Windows 10 and later.
+The platform is Windows 10 and later.
 Profile type is Windows Defender ATP (Windows 10 Desktop).
-You get more settings at the right side.
+You get more settings on the right side.

 Click on the folder upload a signed configuration… and browse to the XML file.